PolymathicAI/AstroCLIP/README.md

 https://astroclip.streamlit.app/

 ## Installation
 The training and evaluation code requires PyTorch 2.0.
 Additionally, an up-to-date eventlet is required for wandb.
 Note that the code has only been tested with the specified versions and also expects a Linux environment.
 To install the AstroCLIP package and its corresponding dependencies, please follow the code below.
-The install procedure is unfortunately a bit complex, execute the following cell.
-Do not restart kernel when prompted, instead run the cell below.
+The install procedure is unfortunately a bit complex, but execute these lines in a clean python environment should work.

 ```bash
 # Setting up proper torch version